subbulaksh2000/subbulaksh2000/README.md

 ---

 ## 🌟 About Me
-I am an aspiring **Data Analyst, Health Data Analyst, and BI Developer** with a background in **data science, analytics, and reporting**.
+I am an aspiring **Data Analyst, Health Data Analyst, Business Analyst and BI Developer** with a background in **data science, analytics, and reporting**.
 I enjoy transforming raw data into meaningful insights that support better decision-making, improve processes, and create real-world impact.

 My interests include: